champ24-36/Vakeel-Saab-AI/README.md

-# Hindu Marriage Act RAG System - VS Code Setup
+# RAG System - VS Code

 A specialized Retrieval-Augmented Generation (RAG) system for querying the Hindu Marriage Act using LangChain, ChromaDB, and Google's Gemini AI.
 Optimized for VS Code development environment.